"Where are you based?"

 "What does 'laid back, natural photography' actually mean?"

 My approach is relaxed and informal.
-Typically, I spend most of the day shooting in a documentary style looking out for romantic moments, with a little time for some group shots (if you want them) and a portrait session to get some natural shots of you and your brand new husband/wife.
+I spend most of the day shooting in a documentary style looking out for natural, romantic moments, with a little time for some group shots (if you want them) and a portrait session to get natural shots of you and your brand new husband/wife.
 I'm a sucker for romance!
-I want to get photos that show the love between you (whether that is soppy, silly, passionate or anything in between) and will advise you on the best time of the day to get the light just perfect to really enhance this.
+I want to get photos that show the love between you (whether that's soppy, silly, passionate or anything in between) and will advise you on the best time of the day to get the light just perfect to really enhance this.

 If you're after a more formal wedding photographer, that is definitely not me.
-My style is frequently described as laid-back and informal - I'm there to capture your day exactly as it unfolds, catching details and moments as they happen in a creative manner, rather than dictating what you do.
+My style is frequently described as laid-back and informal - I'm there to capture your day exactly as it unfolds, catching details and moments as they happen in a creative manner, rather than dictating what you do, or setting up endless shots of shoes and dresses.
 I think we've all been at weddings with super bossy, old-fashioned photographers, which is certainly not my style!
 I want you to enjoy your wedding photography and I'm often mistaken for a guest, which is a lovely compliment.

 There are so many different styles of wedding photography out there.
 My advice to you would be to book the photographer who's work you connect with the most.
 Have a good rummage through my portfolio and blog posts, and if you love my photos, then that is just flipping awesome.